brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 ![](/assets/img/hmm-vs-gp-part2/unnamed-chunk-24-1.svg)

 We can see that different subjects have different parameters in this data.
-For example, subject 1 has a much slower length-scale than subject 2, as the latent function moves around much faster for subject 2.
+For example, subjects 1 and 2 have much faster length-scales than subject 3, as the latent function moves around much slower for subject 3.
 However, none of the subjects have wildly different parameter values.
 This is what the multilevel model allows for - each subject can have a different parameter value, but not in a totally unconstrained way.